za3k/za3k.com/archive/invincible.md

     - The Hero describes where and how they got the Loot, and what it is.
 If there was a helping Hero, the helper is the one who gets the Loot.
 The Hero now has an additional approach, which they mark down on their character sheet.
     - After an Obstacle is beaten, that Villain turns face-up the next Obstacle in their lair, and describes it aloud to the Heroes just like the first.
 - Final Villain Showdown
     - When turning face-up the final card, the Villain describes their inner sanctum, and how the villain greets the Hero.
-They describe the villain in more detail, hinting at any weaknesses.
+They describe the villain in more detail, hinting at any weaknesses, and their secret goal.
     - The final fight works exactly like any normal Obstacle.
     - When the final Villain is defeated (or wins against a Hero), the Villain can help describe the action if they want.
 Villains are encouraged to cry out "No, this cannot be!
 I AM INVINCIBLE!" or similar nonsense on defeat.
 - Winning or Losing the Game